Grace Cowell

 Family practice

 Grace accepts instructions in a wide range of family law matters, including public and private law children cases.
-Prior to joining the bar, she worked in the family courts as a clerk and paralegal, and is experienced in working with cases involving allegations of physical abuse, including death of a child, emotional abuse and neglect.
-Grace represents parents and guardians throughout proceedings and is sought after by clients de to her approachability; she has been described as “fighting my corner brilliantly”.
-Grace is instructed in care proceedings involving Deprivation of Liberty Orders and serious mental health concerns.
-Grace further regularly represents clients in disputes over Child Arrangements Orders and Family Law Act matters.
+She is experienced in working with cases involving allegations of physical abuse, death of a child, emotional abuse and neglect.
+Grace represents parents and guardians throughout proceedings and is sought after by clients due to her approachability; she has been described as “fighting my corner brilliantly”.
+Grace is frequently instructed in care proceedings involving Deprivation of Liberty Orders and serious mental health concerns.

 Further to her practice, Grace has written about international humanitarian law, criminal justice, and prison law reform for the International Review of Contemporary Law, the Socialist Lawyer magazine and the Justice Gap.
 Her interest in criminal law reform stems from her work during her Masters dissertation, focussed on rape law reform in the UK.